 You probably know how much RAM your phone or PC has.
 And when someone says they have more RAM in their PC, you automatically assume their system runs faster.
 But that’s not necessarily true.
 The capacity or size of the RAM isn’t all that matters.

-If you have a computer with 8GB of RAM, upgrading it to 16GB won’t give you much of a performance boost.
+Generally speaking, the regular computer user won’t see much of a difference between 8GB and 16GB of RAM.
 However, changing it to a faster RAM of the same 8GB can lead to a significant boost.
 Depending on how you use your machine, you should figure out which is more important for you, faster RAM or more RAM?

 4. “You Should Clear RAM to Improve Speed”

 This is the most frustrating and persistent myth about how memory works.
 It’s one of the misconceptions that came out out of an influx of “RAM booster” or “memory optimizer” software.
 If your RAM is full, that’s a good thing!
+Don’t clear RAM, it doesn’t improve speed.

 The job of RAM isn’t to sit empty.
 In fact, your operating system and your software should be using up every little bit of RAM available.
 Freeing up RAM with one of those booster programs does nothing.
-In fact, it might actually slow down your system, since “freeing up” means you are removing certain computations from the RAM’s memory.
+If anything, it might actually slow down your system, since “freeing up” means you are removing certain computations from the RAM’s memory.

-Repeat after me: RAM or memory isn’t the same as a hard drive or storage!
+RAM or memory isn’t the same as a hard drive or storage!
 RAM auto-adjusts itself.
 If you have 4GB of RAM, then it is constantly writing, erasing, and rewriting data in those 4GB.
 And all of that is data which you don’t want to store for posterity.
 “Storage” is what your hard drive does, and it doesn’t auto-adjust.